meilisearch/documentation/reference/features/search_parameters.md

 When this parameter is set, a field called `_formatted` will be added to `hits`.
 The cropped version of each document will be available there.

-Values can be supplied individually, one for each attribute you want to crop: `attributesToCrop=["attributeA", "attributeB"]`.

 Optionally, you can indicate a custom crop length for any of the listed attributes: `attributesToCrop=["attributeNameA:25", "attributeNameB:150"]`.